 When you outsource to a freelancer you can get that time the brain needs to do its thing and come up with a great idea that couldn’t be forced out consciously.

 You’re also paying for your copywriter to take the time to let your copywriting marinate before they send it to you.
-I tend to finish what I’m working on, check it, sleep on it then look at it again the next day, and I can always improve it.
+I tend to finish what I’m working on, check it, sleep on it then look at it again the next day or even later, and I can always improve it.

 I spent all morning putting in a comma and all afternoon taking it out